Mary O'Hara (1885-1980)

 (LIPPINCOTT 1941)

-1ST UK ED EYRE & SPOTTISWOODE 1943
+(1ST UK ED EYRE & SPOTTISWOODE 1943)

 Reprinted many times in hardback and paperback.

-Originally serialized in "Story" magazine's January & February 1941 issues.
+Story magazine's January & February 1941 issues.

-SUMMARY: A Classic pony story about a boy's love for a mare named Flicka.
+SUMMARY: A classic pony story about a boy's love for a mare named Flicka.
 Ken is a bit of a daydreamer and a constant source of worry to his practical father.
 But through his devotion to a horse Ken learns to grow up.

-2) THIUNDERHEAD
+2) THUNDERHEAD

 (LIPPINCOTT 1943)

-1ST UK ED EYRE & SPOTTISWOODE 1945?
+(1ST UK ED EYRE & SPOTTISWOODE 1945?)

 Reprinted many times in hardback and paperback.

-Also made into a film in 1945 entitled
+Made into a film in 1945 entitled

-Thunderhead, Son of Flicka, also starring Roddy MacDowell
+Thunderhead, Son of Flicka.

 SUMMARY: Second in series.
 Ken wants to train Flicka's son Thunderhead to become a racehorse but things are never that easy in the world of pony books...